Category Archives: Advising

 Continue reading

-There’s no shortage of “how to” advice, playbooks, formulas and even secrets and guarantees for success (at least that’s what the gurus will have you believe).
+There’s no shortage of “how to” advice, playbooks, formulas and even secrets and guarantees for business success (at least that’s what the gurus will have you believe).
 This can work well in complicated situations.
 But high-growth technology businesses are not complicated, they’re complex.
-That requires a different approach to leadership, explored here through the lens of the Cynefin framework.
+That requires a different approach to growing and leading a business, explored here through the lens of the Cynefin framework.

 Continue reading

-Learning to think for yourself (aka. the problem with ‘how to’ advice)
+Learning to think for yourself

 Advice is everywhere, everyone has an opinion.
 It’s what to do with it that’s hard.
-If we really want to become our best selves, then we should stop listening to what everyone else tells us and start learning to think for ourselves.
+If you want want to be your best self, then need to stop listening to what everyone else tells you and learn to think for yourself.
 Let’s explore what that means, including the problem with “how to” advice and the benefits of becoming an independent thinker in a complex world.

 Continue reading